Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Kotodama 58

-The sole of a foot and the soul of a man are rarely seen foundations.
+Rarely seen foundations: the sole of a foot and the soul of a man.

 Kotodama 60